 Turks who invaded Cyprus in 1571 year, wanted to turn the monastery into a mosque, but there appointed imams (priests) with some fatal sequence suddenly died.
 Finally, giving up the idea, superstitious Christian invaders left the monastery alone.

-The name of the church and opening Phaneromeni due in the first year 1859 on the island of schools for girls.
-In those years he held the post of Archbishop Makarios I, which strongly contributed to the creation of the school, selecting for this purpose considerable funds from the budget Archdiocese, as well as using charities metropolitan churches and monasteries.
-Archbishop wrote to living abroad by the Cypriot clergy asking for a donation of money to the needs of all schools in Nicosia.
-His appeals were heard and soon received substantial sums from a number of monasteries of the Holy Mount Athos, as well as from the Jerusalem Patriarchate Metropolitan Philemon.
+The name of the Phanereni church is connected with the opening in 1859 of the first school on the island for girls.
+In those years, the post of Archbishop was occupied by Makarios I, who in every way contributed to the creation of the school, allocating for this purpose considerable funds from the budget of the Metropolia, and also using the charitable funds of the capital's monasteries and churches.
+The archbishop wrote to the representatives of the Cypriot clergy living abroad who requested donation of money for the needs of all schools in Nicosia.
+His appeals were heard and soon considerable sums were received from a number of monasteries of St. Athos, and also from the Patriarchate of Jerusalem from Metropolitan Filimon.

 In 1872-1873 years. after major construction work takes Phaneromeni church familiar to us appearance.
 In 1938 year to her parked bell tower, for which specially in England were cast bells.